walwalwalides/Chedly/ChedlyQuiz_Desktop/README.md

 **Authors:**  *WalWalWalides*
 ------

-The Software offers a new Way for better Management Management Bird vocalization.
+The Software offers a new Way for better Management Bird vocalization.
 That means granting increased Productivity - That promises more and better Work in less Time.

 `ChedlyQuiz` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different ways.